History of South Essex College

 In 2019, the College opened a new campus in Stephenson Road, Southend, which specialises in engineering and construction.

 In February 2019, the College merged with PROCAT, a specialist engineering and construction provider based in Basildon, Canvey Island and Ilford.

-In 2020, the college formed a partnership with The National College Creative Industries (NCCI) Ltd and Access Creative College to provide a stronger offer for both young and adult students wishing to train for a career in the creative industries at The Backstage Centre in Purfleet, Essex.
+In 2020, the college formed a partnership with The National College Creative Industries (NCCI) Ltd and Access Creative College to provide a stronger offer for both young and adult students wishing to train for a career in the creative industries at The Backstage Centre in Purfleet-on-Thames, Essex.